aws-samples/sagemaker-ssh-helper/README.md

 SageMaker Studio resources, if you don't need them anymore, e.g., launched notebooks, terminals, apps and instances.

 #### Troubleshooting IDE integration

+* Check that the managed instance in AWS Console in Systems Manager -> Fleet Manager section appears as "Online".
+Check that you're able to connect to the node from the Console by selecting Node actions -> Start terminal session.

 * Check that the instance ID your local machine tries to connect to and instance ID that `init-ssm` command produced in the notebook are the same.